Duz-ee/Duz-ee/README.md

 - 👋 Hi, I’m @Duz-ee
-- 👀 I’m interested in machine learning and data science
+- 👀 I’m interested in machine learning, Data Science, and backend development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects using python
 - 📫 How to reach me email: nchiduziem@gmail.com